jquant/jai-sdk/docs/getting_started/quick_start.rst

 Getting your Authentication Key
 *******************************

 You need an Authorization Key to use the API backend of Jai.
-To get an Trial key, please fill in the values with your information:
+To get a Trial key, please fill in the values with your information:

 .. code-block:: python